 Radical welcome requires deep listening to The Other.
 Sometimes we get nervous because we think relationship depends on us having all the right words.
 The hallmark of radical welcome is mutuality, which means sharing and listening equally.
 One process for balanced listening and storytelling is the One-to-One Conversation.
 Community organizers know the practice well: two people meet for a specific amount of time, with the goal of sharing their foundational stories and discovering shared passions and gifts and eventually casting a vision for shared action.
 It’s a different way of engaging our neighbors, and it leads to mutual transformation.
 And that’s what radical welcome is all about: mutual transformation!

 Practice 4: Acknowledge Power

 To radically welcome, you’ll have to deal with power: who has it, who doesn’t, whose culture shapes the church’s story and history, whose culture doesn’t.
 Trouble is, churches don’t talk much about power.
 But systems of power surround us, and each of us has group identities that place us closer to power in some places and out of power in other places.
-Filling out this Power Grid is a simple but powerful exercise for discovering who is at the center and who is on the margins.
+Filling out the Power Grid featured in Module 4 is a simple but powerful exercise for discovering who is at the center and who is on the margins.
 Once you know, you can start the important work of identifying ways to embrace each other.

 Practice 5: Move toward Radical Welcome